 The WRDI command disables all write activity by clearing the Write Enable Latch.
 The user can verify that writes are disabled by reading the WEL bit in the Status Register and verifying that WEL is equal to '0'.
 Figure 7 illustrates the WRDI command bus configuration.

 Figure 7.
 WRDI Bus Configuration

 Status Register and Write Protection

-The write protection features of the CY15B128Q are multi-tiered and are enabled through the status register.
-The status register is organized as follows.
-(The default value shipped from the factory for bits in the status register is '0'.)
+The write protection features of the CY15B102Q are multi-tiered and are enabled through the status register.
+The Status Register bit 6 is '1'.)

 Table 2.
 Status Register